-It isn’t clear where Debra Vanessa Townsel was living when she went missing on July 1, 1980, but it’s reported that she disappeared from Deerfield, Florida.
-The Charley Project reports that she had a young son named Damion, and during my investigation of Debra’s case, I learned that his birthday is February 4, 1977, making him three-years-old when his mother disappeared.
+It isn’t clear where Debra Townsel was living when she went missing on July 1, 1980, but it’s reported that she disappeared from Deerfield, Florida.
+The Charley Project reports that she had a young son named Damion, and during my research of Debra’s case, I learned that his birthday is February 4, 1977, making him three years old when his mother disappeared.

 On TCP‘s blog, a person commented a quote from a relative who claims to be Debra’s niece.
 This person stated that Debra Vanessa Townsel was at a nightclub in Ft.
 Lauderdale the evening she went missing.
 She was reportedly scheduled to be picked up by the niece’s mother, Dorinda; however, when Dorinda arrived, she learned that Debra had already left the venue.
 No one has seen or heard from Debra since then and who she left with remains a mystery.

-At the time of her disappearance, Debra Vanessa Townsel stood 5 feet 5 inches tall and 130 pounds.
+At the time of her disappearance, Debra Townsel stood 5 feet 5 inches tall and 130 pounds.
 She had black/dark brown hair and brown eyes.
 The clothing she was last wearing or any distinguishing marks is unknown.
 She may go by the alias “Denese Thompson.”
+Her middle name is “Vanessa.”
 The Doe Network reports that Debra’s DNA is on file.

 Anyone with information regarding this case is urged to contact Broward County Sheriff’s Office at 954-321-4735 or at 954-493-8477, or their local authorities.

 Please share this story about Debra Vanessa Townsel to help reignite the investigation into her case.
 She is our sister and her life matters.

 Follow Our Black Girls on Facebook, Instagram, and Twitter to stay updated on the latest cases as soon as they’re posted here on the website.